DucTuLeAnh/cdk-test/README.md

-# Welcome to your CDK TypeScript project
+# Testing out CDK

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+Some experiments to setup a AWS infrastructure with CDK.

 ## Useful commands